FrancesCoronel/personal-website-v3/_posts/2015-02-20-brief-thoughts-best-bootcamps-switchup.md

         ⭐️⭐️⭐️⭐️⭐️ 5/5
     -   Techendo (N/A)

-> Even though [Treehouse](https://teamtreehouse.com/) wasn’t listed since
+> Even though [Treehouse](https://teamtreehouse.com/) wasn't listed since
-> I guess technically it’s not really a bootcamp, I’d definitely
+> I guess technically it's not really a bootcamp, I'd definitely
 > recommend it for beginners and then [Code
 > School](https://www.codeschool.com/) for slightly more advanced users.
 > The breadth of what Treehouse offers is pretty neat.
 >
-> I’m in the process of trying out the virtual services
+> I'm in the process of trying out the virtual services
 > [Bento](https://www.bento.io/), [Egghead.io](https://egghead.io/), and
 > [Nodeschool](https://nodeschool.io/) more thoroughly.